raosswald/EE701IoTProject/README.md

 # MapMyAir
-MapMyAir is a proof of concept system to viusalize and predict air quality in your local neighboorhood.
+MapMyAir is a proof of concept system to visualize and predict air quality in your local neighborhood.
 MapMyAir uses the LoRaWAN(proprietary low-power wide-area network) to collect air quality metrics with custom hardware.
 The custom hardware is moved around your local area and collects data about the air.
-The collected data is formatted and forwarded to ThingSpeak after being trasnmitted over LoRaWAN, then pulled from a ThingSpeak Channel to a custom client GUI application.
+The collected data is formatted and forwarded to ThingSpeak after being transmitted over LoRaWAN, then pulled from a ThingSpeak Channel to a custom client GUI application.
 This system was deployed at the University at Buffalo's North Campus.

 > ![Map My Air Client Application](/Documentation/MapMyAirClientApp.png)
 >